trueos/pcbsd/src-qt5/docs/update.rst

 The information for an application includes the following:

+* An icon indicating whether or not the application is already installed, can be installed, or is required by another application.

 * Name, version, and icon of the application.

 * A hyperlink to the application's website.
-In this example, clicking "brasero Team" will open the application's website in the user's default web browser.
+In this example, clicking "Mozilla" will open the application's website in the user's default web browser.

+* A hyperlink to the application's information at `freshports.org <freshports.org>`_.
+Click the arrow icon next to Mozilla to open that website in the user's default web browser.

 * A rating of up to five stars.
 Click the stars to open the PC-BSD® wiki page for the application.
 If you login to the wiki and hover the mouse over the number of stars to select, it will add your ranking and increment the vote number.
 If you make a mistake in your vote, refresh the browser, click the
   "remove" button, and re-select the desired number of stars.

-This page will also contain any contributed "User Tips".
+* User contributed tips and how-tos for the application.
+Click the blue circle icon to open this wiki page.
 If you login to the wiki, you can add your own usage tips for the application.

 * The download size.